 Meditation

 Whenever I become aware of some chaos in my mind, I try to follow my chain of thoughts to the source.
 This makes “me” just how tenuous and ridiculous most connections from one thought to the next are.
-The fickle mind crosses the flimsiest of bridges simply to fulfill its own need of cons . . .
+The fickle mind crosses the flimsiest of bridges simply to fulfill its own . . .
 Read more

 Where do thoughts come from?